-Eric Lander - President and Founding Director
+Eric Lander - President and Founding Director, on leave

 Eric Lander is president and founding director of the Broad Institute of MIT and Harvard*.
 A geneticist, molecular biologist, and mathematician, Lander was one of the principal leaders of the international Human Genome Project from 1990 to 2003.